 1. listen to authentic English every day (even 15 minutes will do, but it must be done regularly)

-there is an extensive list of reliable web pages in the section of extras, where you will find plenty of audio and video materials for individual listening and watching
+in the coursebook, in the Extras section, there is an extensive list of reliable web pages, where you will find a list of audio and video materials for individual listening and watching

 listen to audiobooks – read along with the recording out loud if possible to associate spelling with the correct pronunciation